arq5x/gemini/README.md

 Have a look at this [poster](http://dl.dropbox.com/u/515640/posters_and_slides/Quinlan-Gemini-Poster.pdf) to get a high-level sense of what ``gemini`` is trying to accomplish.

-Explore the variation therein using shortcuts.
-Here are a few brief examples:

-By augmenting VCF files with many informative annotations, and converting the information into a ``sqlite`` database framework, ``gemini`` provides a flexible database-driven API for:
+The first thing we have to do is load an existing VCF file into the gemini framework.
+We expect you to have annotated the functional consequence of each variant in your VCF using either VEP or snpEff.
+Logically, the loading step is done with the ``gemini load`` command.
+Below are two examples based on a VCF file that we ingeniously name my.vcf.
+The first example assumes that the VCF has been pre-annotated with VEP and the second assumes snpEff.

+	# VEP-annotated VCF
+	$ gemini load -v my.vcf -t VEP my.db

+	# snpEff-annotated VCF
+	$ gemini load -v my.vcf -t VEP my.db

+As each variant is loaded into the ``gemini`` database framework, it is being compared against several annotation files that come installed with the software.
+We have developed an annotation framework that leverages Tabix, BEDTools, and pybedtools to make things easy and fairly performant.
+The idea is that, by augmenting VCF files with many informative annotations, and converting the information into a ``sqlite`` database framework, ``gemini`` provides a flexible database-driven API for data exploration, visualization, population genomics and medical genomics.  **We feel that this ability to integrate variation with the growing wealth of gemome annotations is the most compelling aspect of gemini ``gemini``**.
+Combining this with the ability to explore data with SQL using a database design that can scale to 1000s of individuals (genotypes too!) makes for a tasty data exploration cupcake.
+Here are some examples of the things you can do.

 *Ad hoc* queries.
 Return all loss-of-function INDELs.